 Cuban Salsa: Exhibela (Sácala)

-The Sácala turn is a right-to-right handed Exhibela turn in open position.
+The Sácala walk is a right-to-right handed Exhibela walk in open position.
 The Lead needs to change hands again to get back into closed position.
 Most dancers use the two terms, “Exhibela/Sácala” without knowing the difference, as if they are just two names for the same move.
-The difference is important in Rueda de Casino.
-At least it is nice to have two different calls, Exhibela and Sácala, in order to get all couples perfectly synchronised doing exactly the same move.
+In Rueda de Casino, it is nice to have two different calls, Exhibela and Sácala, in order to get all couples synchronised doing exactly the same move with the same handhold.

 2 Paséala (88 pattern) – Exhibela (80 pattern)